-Touch the "CHANGE VALUE" button next to the Setpoint value and use the keypad to enter the Setpoint value.
+• Touch the "CHANGE VALUE" button next to the Cycles Setpoint value and use the keypad to enter the Setpoint value.
 Touch the OK button to accept.

 Due to continuous fluctuations in the Input level, it is necessary to have a DEADBAND range or stable readings will be difficult to maintain.
 "Deadband" refers to the difference between the ON point and the OFF point and it straddles the setpoint.
 The Deadband should be a small percentage of the setpoint.
-Half the deadband amount will be automatically put above the setpoint, and the other half below it.

-For a relay configured to operate when the reading goes above the setpoint, the relay will turn on at the setpoint value plus 1⁄2 of the deadband value and turn off at the setpoint value minus 1⁄2 of the deadband value.
+For a relay configured to operate based on Cycles Setpoint, the relay will turn on at the setpoint value plus 1/2 of the deadband value and turn off at the setpoint value minus 1/2 of the deadband value.